thepick/NumberFlow/README.md

 Mental Math Journey is a classroom-friendly mental math practice app for elementary students.
 It turns addition, subtraction, and two-digit mental calculation strategies into a six-stage adventure with short timed sprints, strategy lesson slides, adaptive review, and local progress tracking.

-The rebuilt app is no longer the old NumberFlow Google-sync build.
-It is a React/Vite static app with a production `index.html` at the project root and the editable source code included in the `source/` folder.

 ## What the app does

 Students move through a guided map of math strategy stops.
 Each stop introduces a specific mental math idea, gives a short explanation and example, then lets students practice with a 1-minute sprint.